UviDTE-FPSoC/Zynq7000-dnn-inference/README.md

 cd vitis-ai_v1.1_dnndk

+source /home/arroas/PetaLinux/petalinux_sdk/environment-setup-aarch64-xilinx-linux

 sudo ./install.sh $SDKTARGETSYSROOT
 ```

+> If you have any trouble running the source command, run `unset LD_LIBRARY_PATH` before.

 To make sure the software was correctly installed, cross-compile the following examples.
 First, enter the following directory.